Skip to main content

 In this case, the adapter was positioned towards the front of the well in the stock to obtain as much support from the front face of the well.

 A body of Devcon putty built up around it.
-This is a good example of where a thicker epoxy can be useful.
+This is an excellent example of how thicker epoxy can be helpful.

 In these cases, the epoxy not only supports the adapter but also reinforces the thin material of the stock, which is relevant when the adapter is subject to loading when used with the bipod or tripod.